We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The Mirror is an interactive home fitness device that streams a variety of live and on-demand workout classes.

-While the Mirror has a relatively high price, it may be worth the investment for those who are looking for a more convenient alternative to group fitness classes or gym memberships.
+While the Mirror has a relatively high price, it may be worth the investment for those who are looking for a more convenient alternative to group fitness classes or gym memberships, and it could actually save you money in the long run.